hulthe/DAT255/onTruckConnector/README.md

 * Press the blue "Finish" button in the bottom right.

 * Now the Virtual Device should have been constructed.
 Select it and press "Ok".
 Then wait for it to finish building the project.

+* You might be prompted to download Instant Run.
+This is not necessary.